 - 5 enrollments in KU Medical Center continuing education courses and conferences by Franklin County health care professionals in Fiscal Year 2014.

 Advancing Health Care Access

-- 6 Franklin County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Franklin County residents saw KU Medical Center health care providers 18 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.